Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Numerical Analysis

-where $c$ is a proportionality constant and when the conditions assumed in the beginning of section \ref{conditions} are met. \end{theorem}
+where $c$ is a proportionality constant and when the conditions assumed in the beginning of Section \ref{conditions} are met. \end{theorem}

-As a first step towards proving \eqref{final_second_order}, let's calculate the Euler characteristic integral of a few different sensor fields to get a feel for how errors accumulate.
-See figure \ref{fig4}.
+As a first step towards proving Theorem \ref{second_order_theorem}, let's calculate the Euler characteristic integral of a few different sensor fields to get a feel for how errors accumulate.
+See Figure \ref{fig4}.

 In \ref{sensor_field1}, there is one tangency and one error.
 In \ref{sensor_field2}, however, there are two tangencies but still only one error.
-The third disk put down over the second \emph{discriminates} itself by creating a new \emph{2-segment} in the level sets (i.e. there is now an additional connected component in the $\{h=2\}$ level set).
-This is the key insight in our derivation of \eqref{final_second_order}: going from \ref{sensor_field1} to \ref{sensor_field2}, the total number of errors does not increase.
+The third disk put down over the second \emph{discriminates} itself by creating an additional connected component in the $\{h=2\}$ level set.
+This is the key insight in our derivation of Theorem \ref{second_order_theorem}: going from \ref{sensor_field1} to \ref{sensor_field2}, the total number of errors does not increase.
 Appropriate generalizations also apply.
 We can shift the 3rd disk (see \ref{sensor_field3}), and as long as it still discriminates itself against the 2nd disk the 3rd disk's tangency with the first disk does not lead to an error.
 Note similar phenomena in \ref{sensor_field4} and \ref{sensor_field5}.

-On our way to proving \eqref{final_second_order}, the above first suggests the following lemma. \begin{lemma} Given a discrete sensor field with $n$ disk-shaped targets of radius 6 discretely and uniformly placed over it as assumed in the beginning of section \ref{conditions},
+On our way to proving Theorem \ref{second_order_theorem}, the above first suggests the following lemma. \begin{lemma} Assume we are given a discrete sensor field.
+Then $n$ disk-shaped targets of radius 6 are discretely and uniformly placed over it as assumed in the beginning of Section \ref{conditions}.
+Then,

 \end{lemma} \begin{proof} Put down the first target,

 Put down the 2nd target, and there is one target it can come tangent to,